 Unfortunately there aren’t nearly as many rhinos as there once was thanks to humans.
 Widespread hunting and poaching has led to the black rhino becoming critically endangered.
 There are only about 5,500 left.

 As to the white rhino, there are actually two kinds: the northern white rhino and the southern white rhino.
-The northern white rhino is extinct in the wild, and just two specimens live on a reserve in Kenya.
-The southern white rhino is the subspecies you can see on safari.
-Its numbers are around 18,000 and its status is “near threatened”.
+The northern white rhino is extinct in the wild, and just two individuals live on a reserve in Kenya.

 Visiting the parks and reserves that are home to rhinos is one way to help protect the future of these magnificent animals.
 There are also many fantastic international and local organisations that you could support.
 Examples include Save the Rhino, Helping Rhinos and The Rhino Orphanage.